 It has been suggested that “social distancing” is the wrong phrase.
 While we must keep our bodies apart from others, we need not be distant from each other in our hearts and minds.
 This is particularly important for people with disabilities who may already be segregated or isolated from the community.
 Article 19 of the CRPD sets out the right to live independently and be included in the community.
 Perhaps "physical distancing" is a better phrase.

+People with disabilities face barriers in social distancing.
 Catalina Devandas has observed how social distancing and self-isolation “may be impossible for those who rely on the support of others to eat, dress and bathe”.
 She calls for states to put into place financing measures for people with disabilities.
 Those providing care, including relatives, “may also require reasonable accommodation to provide support to people with disabilities during this period”.
 The right to non-discrimination whereby a failure to provide reasonable accommodation (per Article 5 and the definitions in Article 2 of the CRPD), is an interesting way of framing the need as a right.

 Devandas has advised people with disabilities to take control and be “a bit aggressive”, for example, by demanding that visitors wash their hands when they enter their homes.